FOR THOSE STRUGGLING WITH CHRONIC PAIN AND / OR CHRONIC DISEASE

 - MECHANICAL CAUSES: This category contains things like POOR POSTURE, FORWARD HEAD POSTURE, WHIPLASH, SPORTS INJURIES, or many of the items found HERE.

 - STRESS: Stress can come in many forms.
 It can be either mechanical or chemical, but it can also be emotional.
 It can be dietary as well (usually ADDICTIONS to JUNK FOOD and CARBS).
 Stress can lead to ADRENAL FATIGUE, which can wind up throwing people into CENTRAL SENSITIZATION (FIBROMYALGIA is in this category).
+The end result is almost always some sort of SYMPATHETIC DOMINANCE.

 Inflammation is the name given to the hundreds of chemical mediators that act as the body's cellular messengers for the purpose of healing damaged tissue.
 The body doesn't really care how the tissue injury occurred (or in many chronic cases, is ongoing), but will do what it takes to heal it by manufacturing and releasing the chemicals (inflammation) to do so.
 The thing to remember here is that while a certain amount of inflammation is needed, anything over that amount causes a wide variety of problems.
 Although the list of potential problems caused by unbridled inflammation are virtually limitless, one sticks out above the rest due to it's penchant for causing pain, sickness, disability, and death, all on a grand scale (the quote at the top shows that it causes almost half of all deaths).
 We are talking about Fibrosis.